Twitter users are exposing pro-Russian sentiment in China, and Beijing is not happy - KTVZ

 Bandurski said that an analogy would be looking at ultra-conservative voices in the US media environment, and assuming that was representative of the American perspective.

-“So the danger is this kind of echo chamber of content that we might assume is representative of China and its perspective, and it’s really a lot more complicated than that,” he said.
+“So the danger is this kind of echo chamber of content, which we might assume is representative of China and its perspective, and it’s really a lot more complicated than that,” he said.

 Maria Repnikova, director of the Center for Global Information Studies at Georgia State University, said when it comes to Ukraine there have been “alternative voices talking about the war…but they’re not as dominant or as loud or as visible.”
 Their posts may either be censored or hard to detect as social media users may express dissenting views through code and allusion.